BRUSH 15

 Usage+−

-- applying a wash of color all over the lid (22% of community members)
+- one-and-done wash of color across the lid (22%)

 Product FAQ+−

-does it work with cream and liquid eyeshadows?
+does brush 15 work with cream eyeshadows?